< Home

 Guidance is designed to help employers interpret how their health and safety duties apply within their particular work context.
 There is no legal definition of guidance, but it frequently includes industry publications, national and international standards, policy statements from professional bodies, publications from public bodies, and academic research.
 Health and safety legislation does not require employers or employees charged with an offence to demonstrate that they met the guidance or any provisions.

-For various H&S offences, the court and/or jury will require assistance (by means of the parties submitting evidence) to help it understand the ordinary standard expected of a person in the defendant's position to enable it to decide as to whether it breached/fell below that standard.
+For various H&S offences, the court and/or jury will require assistance (through the parties submitting evidence) to help it understand the ordinary standard expected of a person in the defendant's position and decide whether the defendant breached/fell below that standard.
 It is sometimes necessary for the court/jury to assess how far below that standard the defendant fell.

-Guidance is put before the court by both parties adducing witness testimony, witness statements, or expert opinion, and it plays a vital role in creating the objective benchmark against which the defendant's conduct can be assessed.
+Both parties adduce guidance to the court through witness testimony, witness statements, or expert opinions, and it plays a vital role in creating the objective benchmark against which the defendant's conduct can be assessed.

 Role of expert opinion